interactivesolutions/honeycomb-cms/README.md

     php artisan hc:new-project

+Dump the composer

+    composer dump

-Finally run last command to update all of the HoneyComb CMS environment
+Finally run last command to update all of the HoneyComb CMS environment.
+Make sure you have .env file filled.
+This required db connection.

     php artisan hc:update